Prince William Frederick, Duke of Gloucester and Edinburgh: Later life

+In the 1790s, William and his friends John Opie, who had painted the Duke's portrait, and his wife Amelia Opie were regular guests at Earlham Hall, the seat of the Gurney family who, like the Duke and the Opies, were Whigs and abolitionists.
+Upon John Opie's death in 1807, the Duke wrote a letter of sympathy to Amelia saying he was glad Royal etiquette allowed him to follow the Opie funeral procession in his carriage to St. Paul’s Cathedral where Opie would be buried.

 The Duke of Gloucester kept more state than the King; he never permitted a gentleman to be seated in his presence (which King George did as an exceptional favour) and expected to be served coffee by the ladies of any party he attended, and that they would stand while he drank it.
 The general estimate of his capacity is given by his nickname, "Silly Billy"; he was also called "Slice of Gloucester" and "Cheese", a reference to Gloucester cheese.

+In 1810 the Duke was one of the dupes in the Berners Street hoax organised by Theodore Hook who had mailed as many as four thousand people on various pretexts to visit the home in Westminster of a woman, Mrs Tottenham, at different times of the same day, in his case to attend the deathbed of a family retainer.
+He was among those who responded by visiting, to the householder's surprise.

 Because of the unequal character of his parents' marriage, the Duke was excluded from the House of Hanover, being considered only a British prince.
-For instance, he and his sister Sophia were not listed in the genealogical listing of the electoral house of Hanover in the Königlicher Groß-Britannischer und Kurfürstlicher Braunschweig-Lüneburgscher Staats-Kalender.
+For instance, he and his sister Sophia were not listed in the genealogical listing of the electoral House of Hanover in the Königlicher Groß-Britannischer und Kurfürstlicher Braunschweig-Lüneburgscher Staats-Kalender.
 He was also not invited to sign the family compact of the house of Brunswick-Lüneburg in 1831, which means that he was not considered an agnate of the royal (electoral) house in Germany.

 The Duke died on 30 November 1834 at Bagshot Park, and was buried in St. George's Chapel, Windsor.

+Connaught Place, Connaught Street and Connaught Square in the Tyburnia district north of London's Hyde Park all take their name from his subsidiary title the Earl of Connaught.
+The area was developed in the 1820s and still features much of its original Regency architecture.